 Which card offers the best miles per $1 spent in travel-related categories?

 If you’re on the road regularly, you want one that offers more points/miles for things like air and rail fare, hotels, ride-shares, car-shares, cruises, parking, tolls, dining and gas.

 What travel perks does the card have?

 Many people don’t know all the travel-related perks their cards have, so you may be leaving great benefits on the table.
 Look for things like lost luggage/trip interruption insurance, travel accident insurance car rental loss/damage insurance, roadside assistance and access to a concierge.

-Now you’re armed with all the information you need to make the right decision when it comes to a no-fee travel credit card.
+Now you’re armed with all the information you need to make the right decision when it comes to a no annual fee travel credit card.

 Check out our round-up of Best Travel Credit Cards